 Gender Differences in Learning Require Careful Attention

 Gender differences in learning, particularly in the early childhood years, require careful attention because some boys come to reading later than girls.
-Dr. Fritz Mengert, neuro cognitive learning specialist and brain researcher, says it has to do with the vestibular system.
+Brain researchers say it has to do with the vestibular system.

-“Boys’ vestibular systems mature slowly,” explains Dr. Mengert.
-“Therefore they have more problems with running, skipping, hopping, and jumping than do girls of a similar age.”
+Since boys’ vestibular systems mature slowly, they have more problems with running, skipping, hopping, and jumping than do girls of a similar age.
 The link between

 physical coordination and reading